AventusDAO/avn-bridge/README.md

    - **Lowering** - Unlocking tokens from the contract and transferring them to the specified T1 recipient, based on having received proof of their destruction on T2.

 4. **Triggering Growth**\
-Inflating the core token's total supply according to T2 staking and reward cycles data provided to T1 by authors.
+Inflating the core token's total supply according to the T2 staking and reward cycle data provided to T1 by T2.

 ## Development